henningjp/TestRepo/FAQ.md

        that information.
 We decided to remove some correlations, which had very large uncertainties and we would like to make the user aware of the fact that the old implementation was experimental and results were not reliable at all.

+4. **Mixture calculation gives error: Could not match the binary pair [0000-00-0,11-11-1] - for now this is an error.**

+    Mixture calculations require binary interaction parameters for each pair in the mixture.
+While many binary interaction parameters are available in the CoolProp library, sadly, many are not.
+If you get this error message, then the binary interaction parameters for the CAS fluids listed are not available in CoolProp.

+    If you have data for the binary interaction parameters, you can enter them interactively using the [set_mixture_binary_pair_data](http://www.coolprop.org/dev/fluid_properties/Mixtures.html#id826) function in CoolProp.
+Otherwise, a more sophisticated mixing model is needed, like the ones in NIST RefProp.

 Compilation
 -----------